Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Faint psychoportation; ML 5th; Craft Universal Item, *brain lock, psionic contingency*, any psychoportation power; Price 24,000 gp; Weight 3 lb.

+### Crystal Masks
-**Crystal Masks:** Each of the various types of crystal masks fits over the face of any Medium or Small humanoid, with slits for eyes and nostrils.
+Each of the various types of crystal masks fits over the face of any Medium or Small humanoid, with slits for eyes and nostrils.
 The mask is transparent, although it distorts the wearer's features.
 Leather straps attached to small holes on the sides of a mask enable the owner to affix the mask to his face.

 Crystal masks confer special abilities or improved skills on their wearers.